peterzukerman/Twitter-Sarcasm-Detection/README.md

+# Installations

 # Usage
 To clone and run our model, you'll need [Git](https://git-scm.com) or git GUI clients like [Git Kraken for Windows](https://www.gitkraken.com/download/windows64) or [Tower for Mac](https://www.git-tower.com/mac) and [Python](https://www.python.org/downloads/)

-From your command line or terminal application:
+From your command line or terminal application or git client:

 ```bash
 # Clone this repository